photo: Hauraki Rail Trail, near Paeroa

 - Engaged with other sector groups (eg freight industry, Automobile Association; see Feb 2013 Chainlinks)

 - Represented the interests of cycling at Parliamentary select committee hearings

 - Engaged with a wide range of politicians at national and local levels

 - Represented CAN at international meetings such as VeloCity

-- Represented CAN on research projects such as Minimum Overtaking Gaps, and parking policy
+- Represented CAN on research projects such as Minimum Overtaking Gaps, speed management, and parking policy

 - Campaigns around cycle safety, national and local elections, and other issues.

 - Stop At Red to reduce crashes and improve the status of cycling in the eyes of the public and policy-makers.